Flat and Low Slope Roofing Materials

 Other low slope roof materials: ‘old-school’ materials

-Built-up-Roof, Bitumen, Torch Down roofing are options that have been used in the past.
-Some roofing companies still use them today, but they have many disadvantages compared to their modern counterparts.
-The installation of old roofing materials is usually long, not-friendly for the environment and dirty.
-Mentioned material have poor anti-leaks and physical damage protection.
+Built-up-Roof, Bitumen, and Torch Down roofing are not common anymore.
+Some roofing companies still use them today, but they have many disadvantages compared to their modern counterparts, like poor anti-leaks and physical damage protection.
+Installing old roofing materials is usually long, not environmentally friendly, and dirty.

-We prefer to use only modern and personally tested materials from leading American manufacturers in our work.
+We prefer to use only modern and personally tested materials from leading American manufacturers.

 Old House